RzLetsCode/DATASCIENCE/README.md

-#Contain the DataScience and AI work done so far.
+Contain the DataScience and AI Work.